 This short animation from Lupus UK is great:

 When I struggle with losing feeling in my hands, daily joint pain that makes me feel like an old lady etc. I just think about how lucky I am in relation to people with no diagnosis or support.
 My Dr at Guys Hospital is great, I have my wonderful group of crazy friends (and Oliver), and the best Mum and brothers in the world.
 I managed to walk up to the Athenian Acropolis, and the Temple of Zeus in Delphi (albeit with a lot of pain and help from my lecturer).
-I’m lucky enough to work at the Tower of London, a beautiful historical site in a lovely front of house team.
-My tutor and the disability service at King’s College have been AMAZING in helping me.
+I’m lucky enough to work at a beautiful historical site, in a lovely team.
+My tutor and the disability service at King’s College have been AMAZING when helping me.
 After a bad flare in January causing a seizure, I recently transferred from a full-time MA to part-time, which is the best decision I’ve ever made.
 Anddddd I’m getting my brain looked at in a few days at UCL hospital, which is pretty cool!

 Awareness of conditions like this are so important, because rare diseases affect 3.5 million people in the UK, and many people are suffering with no diagnosis.
 I’ve made a new category on this blog called ‘health’, where I’m going to share more about chronic illness and mental health issues.

 All the best,